-CHARLOTTE, N.C. — A popular new exhibit seen by more than 2 million visitors in Paris will be making its way to Charlotte this summer.
+CHARLOTTE, N.C. — A popular new exhibit seen by more than 2 million visitors in Paris is now on display at Camp North End in Charlotte.

-The “Immersive Van Gogh” digital experience features the art of Vincent Van Gogh, from his sunny landscapes and night scenes to his portraits and still life paintings, projected over 500,000 cubic feet.
+The “Immersive Van Gogh” digital experience features the art of Vincent Van Gogh, from his sunny landscapes and night scenes to his portraits and still life paintings, projected over 300,000 cubic feet.
+Guests can see entrancing, moving images that highlight the brushstrokes, details and colors of each piece.

-The installation will include works such as the Mangeurs de pommes de terre (The Potato Eaters), the Nuit étoilée (Starry Night), Les Tournesols (Sunflowers) and La Chambre à coucher (The Bedroom) among many others.
+The installation includes works such as the Mangeurs de pommes de terre (The Potato Eaters), the Nuit étoilée (Starry Night), Les Tournesols (Sunflowers) and La Chambre à coucher (The Bedroom) among many others.

-The show will run from June 18 to Sept.
-12 in Camp North End‘s historic Ford Building.
+The show runs from June 17 to Sept.
+12 in Camp North End’s historic Ford Building.

 For more information or to purchase tickets, visit vangoghclt.com.